Richmond Landmark 2 hour Segway PT Tour

 Public Arts Tour

 Richmond is known for its rich history, but it is also fast becoming a premier art destination, along with cities such as Philadelphia, Baltimore, and San Francisco.
 Artists from all around the world have been brought to our city to create amazing murals that have been changing the way the world sees Richmond.
-The goal of the Richmond Mural project is to have 100 murals by 2016, and after only the first two years, the mural project has established 43 murals all throughout downtown Richmond.
-See and experience the best of the 43 murals on our Segway tour, where you will see a wide variety of murals from artists of all different backgrounds and all different nationalities.
+Almost seven years after the first murals were painted in 2012, Richmond is home to close to 150 murals all around the city!
+See and experience the best of these Richmond murals on our Segway PT tour, where you will see a wide variety of murals from artists of all different backgrounds and all different nationalities.